What are the boards made of?

 What is the structural strengths of this board and can I use saveBOARD for bracing?

-We have already completed P21 bracing tests in NZ on most of our board products.
+We have already completed P21 bracing tests in NZ on our board products.
 The great news is that they perform better than most traditional building products.

-We have now released majority of our compliance documentation including P21 wind & seismic test data for applicable products. saveBOARD is also recognised as 1 of 5 product substitutions for plasterboard in New Zealand.
+Our compliance documentation including P21 wind & seismic test data for applicable products is available on our website. saveBOARD is also recognised as 1 of 5 product substitutions for plasterboard in New Zealand.
 Check out the following link for further information MBIE Approved Plasterboard Substitute Guidance

 How do you ensure consistent product